-If a clinical site requires special immunization requirement, the Clinical/Concentration Coordinator will inform the student about such requirement.
+If a clinical site has special immunization requirements, the Clinical/Concentration Coordinator will inform the student about such requirement(s).
+The student must provide the special immunization(s) and at the student's cost.
 The clinical site has the authority to deny clinical training at their facility if requirements are not met.
-Additionally, the refusal to obtain such additional immunizations will hinder the student's progress and may lead to student dismissal.
+Additionally, the refusal to obtain such additional immunizations will hinder the student's progress and may lead to student dismissal from the program.